 How to Perform Recasting

 Buyers pay close attention to a seller’s add-backs.
 There is a very good chance that a buyer may challenge you on the legitimacy of any given item.
-Therefore, it is important that each add-back can be validated and is justifiable.
+Therefore, it is important that when recasting financial statements, each document can be validated and is justifiable.
 For each add-back, you should be able to answer the following questions: “What is it?” and “Why do you consider this to be an add-back?”

 If a buyer finds add-backs that were wrongfully recorded, there is a very good chance that your credibility will be lost and, likely, the deal will fall through.